TntMatthew/DistanceSpectrumAutosplitter/readme.md

 through LiveSplit Server.

 This is very early in development.
 I haven't actually used this in a full run yet, so I don't know if everything works properly (it should).
-This currently supports Adventure, Sprint SS, and Challenge SS runs.
-All Levels may or may not be added due to complexity.
+This supports quite a few categories.
+It is set to Adventure by default.
+If you want to change the category, you can edit the config file in `Distance_Data/Spectrum/Settings`.
+Currently, you will have to restart the game after doing this.

+The current available categories are Adventure, Sprint SS, Challenge SS, All Arcade Levels, and All Levels.
+If the `category` key in the aformentioned config file is not any one of those, it will use the default (which is Adventure).

 If you want to play the game without having the timer split a bunch on you, just stop the server in LiveSplit.
 It should handle it just fine.